idaholab/moose/framework/doc/content/syntax/Limiters/index.md

 | `SOU` [!citep](harten1997)                      | Face-Value    | No  | $\text{min}(1,1/r)$                                               |
 | `Venkatakrishnan` [!citep](venkatakrishnan1993) | Face-Value    | No  | $\frac{2r+1}{r(2r+1)+1}$                                          |

 To illustrate the performance of the limiters, a dispersion analysis is developedand presented in [dispersion].
 This consists of the advection of a passive scalar in a Cartesian mesh at 45 degrees.
 The exact solution, without numerical diffusion, is a straight line at 45 degrees dividing the regions with a scalar concentration of 1 and 0.

+!alert note
+In general, we recomment using `VanLeer` and `MinMod` limiters for most of the applications considering that they provide truly bounded solutions.

 !media framework/finite_volume/dispersion.png
       style=display: block;margin-left:auto;margin-right:auto;width:40%;